You’re breastfeeding, and in a few weeks you’re going to be moving your “center of operations” out of the living room and into the workplace.

 Sometimes the Best Things Aren’t Easy

-So it’s always good to enter this next phase of your breastfeeding career with a realistic view.
+So it’s always good to enter this next phase of your breastfeeding career with a few hard questions:

 We ♥ honesty!
 This post contains affiliate links that provide extra money for our mutual coffee